Kislalex/ants_search/README.md

     into your cargo project, right next to your Cargo.toml.

 5. When you're shipping your game make sure to copy SDL2.dll to the same directory that your compiled exe is in, otherwise the game won't launch.

+ ### In-app Key-binds

+ 1. Escape to exit the app.
+ 2. Tab to draw ants scent.
+ 3. Clear the map of ants scent.